 establishing contacts between the academics and industry.
 The school will provide the chance to students and professionals to meet world leaders in speech technology, exchanging ideas,

 sharing experiences and vision.

-The Summer School is organized by the University of Crete, Greece.
-It is also sponsored by Toshiba, Google, National Institute of Informatics, Institute for Language and Speech Processing, and IBM.
+The Summer School is organized by the University of Crete, Greece, and supported by ISCA.
+It is also sponsored by Toshiba, Google, and ILSP Athena.
 We thank our sponsors for their support.

-For 2015, the school topic is: From Diphones to Modern Speech Synthesis Engines
+For 2016, the school topic is: Advancements in Modern Speech Synthesis Engines